0n0w1c/Foundations/readme.md

 * Runtime settings to add small/medium electric poles, inserters, belts, splitters, and loaders as [excluded entities](https://mods.factorio.com/mod/Foundations/faq).

-* Runtime settings to enable tiles to be selectable via the Foundations button, limits the palette for quicker selection.

 ---

 Construction is halted if the player’s inventory lacks a sufficient quantity of the selected tile.